lexicHQ/docs/publish.md

 </script>
 ```

-This will open the website bot and take the user to the demo flow for the document click event.
+This will open the website bot and take the user to the demo flow when a user clicks on "Request a Demo" button.

 ## Viber